twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 # Conclusion

 So far my first adventures into both SXA and the SXA CLI.
 The SXA CLI tooling is a good first step, but there is still a lot of polishing to do.
-It is a pity that the SXAL CLI tooling is not open sourced so the community could help out.
+It is a pity that the SXAL CLI tooling is not open-sourced so the community could help out.
 Next steps for the development team could be:

 - Improve the documentation - it is still a bit thin.
 I'm sure this will improve, I'm really impressed by the quality of the [JSS documentation](https://jss.sitecore.com/).
 - Describe the developer workflow with SXA CLI, source control, multiple users, local dev machines, and a shared dev environment where things get combined